hypernova7/tg-server/README.md

 ```

-# With Github Actions
+## :zap: Automated deployment with Github Actions

 ### You can deploy your Docker Container to Heroku in a fully automated way, thanks to the power of Github Actions.

 This repository already provides a pre-configured Github Action, you just need to clone and create a private repository with all the configuration provided in this repository for your Docker Container.
 Then simply add the following secrets in `repository settings > secrets` to your private repository.

 > **NOTE**: The Github Action provided in this repository is scheduled to check for updates to the `telegram-bot-api` submodule and deploy if there are any changes every day.
-Optionally, you can add `FORCE_DEPLOY=true` to your repository secrets, to deploy the changes every time you push your own changes but be careful, the Github Action is scheduled to run every day at 12am UTC.
+Optionally, you can add `FORCE_DEPLOY=true` to your repository secrets, to deploy the changes every time you push your own changes **but be careful, the Github Action is scheduled to run every day at 12am UTC**.

 ```